observablehq/plot/README.md

 [<img src="./img/bar.png" width="320" height="198" alt="a bar chart">](https://observablehq.com/@observablehq/plot-bar)

 [Source](./src/marks/bar.js) · [Examples](https://observablehq.com/@observablehq/plot-bar) · Draws rectangles where *x* is ordinal and *y* is quantitative ([Plot.barY](#plotbarydata-options)) or *y* is ordinal and *x* is quantitative ([Plot.barX](#plotbarxdata-options)).
+If one dimension is temporal and the other is quantitative, as in a time-series bar chart, use the [rect mark](#rect) with the *interval* option instead.
 There is usually one ordinal value associated with each bar, such as a name, and two quantitative values defining a lower and upper bound.
 The lower bound is often not specified explicitly because it defaults to zero as in a conventional bar chart.

 For the required channels, see [Plot.barX](#plotbarxdata-options) and [Plot.barY](#plotbarydata-options).
 The bar mark supports the [standard mark options](#marks), including insets and rounded corners.
 The **stroke** defaults to none.
 The **fill** defaults to currentColor if the stroke is none, and to none otherwise.